scollinselliott/eratosthenes/README.md

-performing iterative routines of Gibbs sampling to determine the initial value for the main sampler, which uses consistent batch means (CBM) and Monte Carlo standard errors (MCSE) to determine convergence (Flegal, Haran, and Jones 2008). `Rcpp` is required for faster Gibbs sampling.
+performing iterative routines of Gibbs sampling to determine the initial value for the main sampler, which uses consistent batch means (CBM) and Monte Carlo standard errors (MCSE) to determine convergence (Flegal, Haran, and Jones 2008).
+Furthermore, `eratosthenes` provides tools for analyzing the impact of events on each other with the conditional structure stipulated by the investigator, by implementing a jackknife-style estimator of squared displacement (how much the date of one event shifts when another is omitted, squared). `Rcpp` is required for faster Gibbs sampling.

 The package is named after Eratosthenes of Cyrene, author of the *Chronographiai*.